Installing an In-Ground Backyard Drainage System

 As with any yard project that requires digging, you must find where buried electrical, telephone and TV cables and gas piping are located.
 Call your local utilities or 811.

-Now that you’re familiar with the basic parts, follow our step-by-step photos.
-Ideally, they’ll inspire and guide you as you plan your own system.
+Now that you’re familiar with the basic parts, follow our step-by-step instructions.

 Project step-by-step (10)

 Dig a hole deep enough to accommodate your dry well and the overflow tube.
 Haul away most of the dirt, but keep some handy to partially refill the hole.

 Dig the trench deep enough to drain downhill from the side of the dry well.
 You’ll also need at least 3 in. of crushed rock to add to the bottom of the trench to promote water absorption.
 Assuming your lot isn’t shaped like a large salad bowl with the house at the bottom center, look for a spot that’s lower than the house to drain the excess water.
 If one of those spots is right next to your neighbor’s garage, resist the temptation.
 If the lay of the land isn’t obvious, use a line level with stakes and a tape measure to check for water escape routes.
 Remember, you might not be able to use all the techniques we show, so pick those that best meet your needs.